Partner Organizations

 • Yahoo! is a web portal and online services provider.

-• Gauthier Estate Planning provides complete estate planning services for you throughout the state of California.
+• Gauthier Estate Planning provides complete estate planning services throughout the state of California.

 • Gibbs Law Group’s attorneys serve the public interest through community involvement.

-• Kilpatrick Townsend, ranked globally as #104 in revenue as of 2021, honors the legal profession’s responsibility to serve individuals and organizations that ordinarily cannot afford representation even when basic rights and interests are at stake.
+• Kilpatrick Townsend’s pro bono legal services make a transformative impact on communities, employees, and business clients.
+Kilpatrick honors the legal profession’s responsibility to serve individuals and organizations that ordinarily cannot afford representation even when basic rights and interests are at stake.

 • ACLU of Alabama works to defend the individual rights and personal freedoms guaranteed to us by the Constitution and the Bill of Rights.